 - Pack some exercise tubing.
 Tubing takes up little space, is lightweight and allows you to do resistance training wherever, whenever.

 - Love a good fitness video or app?
-Gift yourself a copy of my Fit Travel Workout DVD or download or my NikkiFitness App for iTunes and Android.
+Gift yourself a copy of my Fit Travel Workout DVD or download or my NikkiFitness App.

 Get creative about when and where you workout

 - Plan a workout early in the day so you don’t mess up anyone’s family gathering schedules, and you won’t feel that workout tapping on your shoulder all day long.
 (If you worked out when you first thought of it, you’d be done by now.)

 - Pick family activities that involve hiking, walking, a park, swinging, rock wall climbing, aerial yoga, zumba, or batting cages for example.
 A little planning and research before you go can pay off on the scale when you get back!
 If you're not up for packing bulky equipment, look into renting gear, like kid carrier backpacks, in the area you'll be traveling to.

 - When you're traveling (and even when your'e not) apples, salads, veggie sides, tomato juice, and minestrone soup are your friend.
 Eating these foods will help you stay ‘regular’ and keep away belly bloat.
 They're also nutritionally-dense foods, which give your immune system a boost and help fend off cold, flu and other bugs you'll encounter on planes, trains and buses.
 Stash nuts and seeds in small bags so you can nosh when hunger strikes.
 Buy a Fiber One Bar if you're stuck.